 Description: This category highlights specific materials for individuals who are members of different racial and ethnic backgrounds.

-Category Name: COVID-19
+Category Name: COVID

 Description: Information, materials, and resources provided to assist service providers and survivors during a global pandemic.

-Category Name: People with Disabilities
+Category Name: Disabilities

 Description: Materials to help understand the barriers and challenges people with disabilities face with getting help as well as information to help providers assess and improve services for victims/survivors of IPV who have disabilities.

-Category Name: Unstably Housed
+Category Name: Homeless

 Description: Materials providing additional information on the intersections of IPV with homelessness and information to better serve these victims/survivors.